Associate Professor Gary Fryer

 Associate Professor Gary Fryer is part of the osteopathic medicine discipline at Victoria University.

-Gary graduated in 1991 and has practiced osteopathy in Melbourne, Brisbane and rural Victoria, Australia.
+Gary graduated in 1991 and has practised osteopathy in Melbourne, Brisbane and rural Victoria, Australia.
 He has been extensively involved in osteopathic education and research, and has taught osteopathic principles and technique at Victoria University since 1997.

 His research interests have been diverse and include the reliability of palpation and the neurophysiological effects and mechanisms of manipulative treatment.
-Gary has been an advocate of an evidence-informed approach to teaching and practicing osteopathy.
+Gary has been an advocate of an evidence-informed approach to teaching and practising osteopathy.

 After completing his PhD in 2007, Gary moved to Kirksville, Missouri, for a two-year period where he was a Research Associate Professor with the A.T.
 Still Research Institute and taught osteopathic manipulative medicine as Adjunct Assistant Professor at Kirksville College of Osteopathic Medicine.